 3. Would you agree that the “depths of oppression” create “heights of character”?
 How does Mandela illustrate this?
 Can you add your own examples to this argument?

 Answer: I agree with the statement that depths of oppression create heights of character.
-Nelson Mandela illustrates this by giving examples of great heroes of South Africa like Oliver Tomb, Walter Sisulu and others who were inspired to sacrifice their lives in the long freedom struggle.
-India is full of such examples, during our freedom struggle there was a galaxy of leaders of great characters and the oppression of British rule created and encouraged people of noble characters like Mahatma Gandhi, Lala Lajpat Rai, Jawahar Lal Nehru and many more.
+Nelson Mandela illustrates this by giving examples of great heroes of South Africa like Oliver Tomb, Walter Sisulu, and others who were inspired to sacrifice their lives in the long freedom struggle.
+India is full of such examples, during our freedom struggle, there was a galaxy of leaders of great characters, and the oppression of British rule created and encouraged people of noble characters like Mahatma Gandhi, Lala Lajpat Rai, Jawahar Lal Nehru, and many more.
 If we compare them with the quality of political leaders India is having today, Nelson Mandela seems to be absolutely right.

 4. How did Mandela’s understanding of freedom change with age and experience?

 Answer: Mandela understood the real meaning of freedom with age and experience.
 As a young boy.
 He thought that he was born free and believed that as long as he obeyed his father and abided by the customs of his tribe, he was free in every possible way.
-As he grew older, freedom meaning has changed for him.
-Now he needs freedom to raise a family, freedom to earn a livelihood.
+As he grew older, freedom’s meaning changed for him.
+Now he needs the freedom to raise a family, and the freedom to earn a livelihood.
 Gradually he realized that he was selfish during his boyhood.
 He slowly understood that it was not just his freedom that was being detailed, but the freedom of all blacks.
-It was the freedom from fear and prejudice.
+It was freedom from fear and prejudice.
 Age and experience widened his perspective of freedom.

 5. How did Mandela’s ‘hunger for freedom’ change his life?

 Answer: Mandela realized that it was not only his freedom that was being curtailed but the freedom of all blacks.
-Then it changed fearful Mandela to a fearless rebel.
+Then it changed fearful Mandela into a fearless rebel.
 He sacrificed the comforts of settled family life to fight for a greater cause.
 He joined the African National Congress and this changed him from a frightened young man into a bold one who fought against racial prejudice.